qouteall/RustHotswapExample/README.md

 # Rust hotswap Example

-Simple examples of using [subsecond](https://docs.rs/subsecond/0.7.1/subsecond/) in non-Dioxus projects.
+Simple examples of using [subsecond](https://docs.rs/subsecond/0.7.1/subsecond/) hotswap in non-Dioxus projects.

 Hotswapping require some "hacking" of building and linking.
 Currently it need to be done by Dioxus CLI.
 Dioxus CLI can be used for non-Dioxus applications.